 How to Grow Big-Leaf Maple Trees From Cuttings

 You have a stunning big-leaf maple tree in your yard and you yearn to have even more for your children and several future generations to enjoy.
-I am going to show you how to take cuttings off of that stunning tree so that you can "clone" it into a tree that will have the same characteristics as the one you have now.
-If you are a bit of an entrepreneur, you'll take LOTS of cuttings and pot them; maple trees are very popular because of their beautiful colors in autumn before that last leaf falls and you go to work taking cuttings.
+I am going to show you how to take cuttings off of that stunning tree so that you can "clone" it into trees that will have the same characteristics as the one you have now.
+If you are a bit of an entrepreneur, you'll take lots of cuttings and pot them.
+Maple trees are very popular because of their beautiful colors in autumn before that last leaf falls and you go to work taking cuttings.

-Note: The big-leaf maple tree is the second most abundant tree in the Pacific Northwest, which is where I lived when I wrote this article.
+Note: The big-leaf maple tree is the second most abundant tree in the Pacific Northwest, which is where I live.
 They are both grand and beautiful.

 Things you will need:

-- The hardest part of taking cuttings off of big-leaf maple trees is the waiting...waiting...waiting...for that last leaf to drop off the tree in the fall.
-Once you know how to take cuttings and the endless possibilities of ways to make money growing maple trees, you want to start cutting immediately.
+- The hardest part of taking cuttings off of big-leaf maple trees is the waiting, waiting, waiting for that last leaf to drop off the tree in the fall.
+Once you know how to take cuttings and about the endless possibilities of ways to make money growing maple trees, you want to start cutting immediately.
 But don't!
-When the tree is nearly bare, you will see (literally) THOUSANDS of cuttings on it, and you are welcome to take as many as you want.
+When the tree is nearly bare, you will see (literally) thousands of viable cuttings on it, and you are welcome to take as many as you want.

 - Once you have your cuttings, they must be planted as soon as possible.
-Before they are planted, dip the root end in some good rooting hormone, then I suggest you put the cutting in a container so you can watch it closely (and transplant it outside later after you know you have some good rooting started), but I also suggest you DON'T keep the container in the house.
-Use a good potting soil like Miracle Grow and mix in a little peat moss so the mixture is a little lighter giving the roots room to grow.
+But first, dip the root end in some good rooting hormone, then I suggest you put the cutting in a container so you can watch it closely (and transplant it outside later after you know you have some good rooting started), but I also suggest you don't keep the container in the house.
+Use a good potting soil like Miracle Grow and mix in a little peat moss so the mixture is a little lighter, giving the roots room to grow.

 - Take note of the different colors of the big-leaf maple tree leaves in this article.
-They start out green, then begin turning yellowish, redish, brown...all photos in this article are taken by different photographers.
+They start out green, then begin turning yellowish, reddish, then brown.